xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 Developer Getting Started Guide
 ----------------------------------------

+__THIS DOCUMENT IS STILL A DRAFT.
+IT IS A WORK IN PROGRESS.
+IT IS NOT YET READY FOR USE.__

 Abstract
 ------------
 With the release of the BridgePoint code as Open Source Software in November 2014, many users have become interested in also becoming BridgePoint developers.